Through Our Own Eyes

 Through Our Own Eyes is an annual temporary exhibit that features paintings by Native American students from Owyhee Combined School, located in the Duck Valley Indian Reservation, Owyhee, Nevada.

 The Duck Valley Indian Reservation is in both Nevada and Idaho, and is occupied by descendants of the Western Shoshone and Northern Paiute tribes.

-“Through Our Own Eyes: A Native American Youth Art Exhibition” opened on July 1 and will run through October.
-The exhibit includes 49 paintings by Owyhee junior high and high school students.
+“Through Our Own Eyes: A Native American Youth Art Exhibition” runs annually from July 1 thru October.
+This year’s exhibit includes 31 paintings by Owyhee junior high and high school students.

 “The exhibit allows students to present their artwork in a gallery setting, and shown to the world.
 The title of the exhibit is, ‘Through Our Own Eyes,’ because students see the world around them differently than you and I,” said Kit Julianto, art teacher at Owyhee.
 “In this exhibit, students were able to express what they were feeling.”